alexeygrigorev/mlbookcamp-page/_article/numpy.md

 ```

-The share of `rng `is “(12,)”, which means that it’s a one-dimensional array of length 12.
+The shape of `rng `is “(12,)”, which means that it’s a one-dimensional array of length 12.
 Since we used `np.arange` to create the array, it contains the numbers from 0 till 11 (inclusive):

 ```